Ultradense dark matter haloes accompany primordial black holes: Ultradense haloes and PBHs

 \section{Ultradense haloes and PBHs}

-Due to the arguments above, ultradense minihaloes are generally expected to vastly outnumber PBHs in scenarios where there is dark matter present at the time that the PBHs form.
-This means that either \begin{enumerate} \item PBHs are only a fraction of the dark matter, or \item PBHs are all of the dark matter but have a broadly extended mass function. \end{enumerate} In case (i), the haloes form out of particle dark matter, which we also require to have kinetically decoupled by the time PBHs are forming, so that the radiation pressure does not suppress clustering.
-In case (ii), the haloes form out of much smaller PBHs.
-Note that the PBH mass spectrum must then be weighted towards low masses, but such weighting is naturally expected to arise for broad primordial power spectra \citep{2020PhLB..80735550D}.
-We now discuss a couple of examples of the latter case.
+Due to the arguments above, ultradense minihaloes are generally expected to vastly outnumber PBHs in scenarios where there is nonrelativistic dark matter decoupled from the radiation at the time that the large-amplitude initial density variations are entering the horizon.
+This dark matter could be either particle dark matter or smaller PBHs, implying two possibilities: \begin{enumerate} \item PBHs are only a fraction of the dark matter, and the ultradense haloes form out of particle dark matter. \item PBHs are all of the dark matter but have a mass function that extends over many orders of magnitude,\footnote{The PBH mass spectrum clearly must extend over multiple orders of magnitude in order for an ultradense halo to contain a significant number of smaller PBHs, but the question of precisely how broad it must be is subtle.
+A less extended mass spectrum leads to ultradense haloes consisting of fewer PBHs, which could cause collisional relaxation effects to more strongly affect halo structures \citep[e.g.][]{2011PhRvD..84l4031C}.
+We leave this question for future work.} so that the ultradense haloes are clusters of much smaller PBHs. \end{enumerate} In the latter case, the PBH mass spectrum must also be weighted towards low masses, but such weighting is naturally expected to arise for broad primordial power spectra \citep{2020PhLB..80735550D}.
+We now discuss two examples of this case.

 As our first example, let us consider the scenario presented by \citet{2018PhRvD..97d3514I}.
 Here, a double inflation model yields a complicated primordial power spectrum that produces asteroid-mass PBHs that comprise almost all of the dark matter while also producing a small abundance of $10$ to $100$~M$_\odot$ PBHs to explain LVK binary coalescence detections \citep[e.g.][]{2016PhRvX...6d1015A}.
 We then expect that the density variations that produce the $10$ to $100$~M$_\odot$ PBHs also create ultradense minihaloes consisting of asteroid-mass PBHs.
 In particular, Fig.~\ref{fig:mass_function} shows the differential mass fraction $\diff f/\diff\log M = (M/\rhoMo)\diff n/\diff\log M$ in ultradense haloes that form during the radiation epoch; note that we include only haloes that form from the largest-scale spike in the primordial power spectrum \citep[which is the same for both models presented in][]{2018PhRvD..97d3514I}.
 In total, $10$ to $100$~M$_\odot$ PBHs comprise only about 0.2 per cent of the dark matter, but the boosted density variations necessary to produce them cause about 40 per cent of the dark matter mass to reside in ultradense haloes between earth mass and solar mass.
 Note that for adiabatic initial fluctuations, individual ultradense haloes are generically expected to be somewhat less massive than PBHs arising at the same length scale because haloes form from matter, which is $a/\aeq$ times as abundant as the radiation that produces PBHs.